thales-gomes/Machine-Learning-Final/README.md

-# Introduction to Machine Learning: Unsupervised Learning Final
+# Introduction to Deep Leaning Week 3

-#### This repository was created to host the notebook for the Introduction to Machine Learning final exam.
+#### This repository was created to host the notebook for the Week 3 Kaggle Challenge